jemarq04/bash-argparse/README.md

 ### Subparsers: Example Setup

 If you are still unfamiliar with how BAP works, see the first example setup at the beginning of this document.
-(Note that BAP does not yet support subparsers within a script unless the script is named without a file extension.
-Make sure to add the shebang at the top of the file to do this.)
 To see in-depth explanations of the subparser functions, see the section below.
 Let's say we want to create a script 'foo' which will have subcommands
 'bar' and 'baz'.
 We would then construct our file `foo` as follows.